sczerwinski/sczerwinski.github.io/_posts/2017-05-15-delegating-android-shared-preferences-in-kotlin.md

 }
 ```

-Now, any declaration of a property might be delegated to `SharedPreferences` in a single line of code:
+Now, any declaration of a property might be delegated to an instance of `StringSharedPreferenceDelegate`
+in a single line of code:

 ```kotlin
 var username: String by StringSharedPreferenceDelegate(context, "USERNAME", "")